ValkyrieStudios/mongo/README.md

 ##### Structural Integrity
 An interesting addition to the bootstrap process is what we like to dub **structural integrity**.
 Many systems start out small and evolve over time, so does data, indexes, collections that an ecosystem might touch on.
 In addition to this some systems adhere to the 'single source of truth' principle and are organized around the concept of microservices, where each microservice is in charge of its collections and how they work.

-To aid in this bootstrap allows you to provide an array of KV objects that we called 'CollectionStructure', this array allows you to tell bootstrap to ensure the provided collections as well as optional indexes are created and available.
+To aid in this, the bootstrap method allows you to provide an array of KV objects that we called 'CollectionStructure', this array tells bootstrap to ensure the provided collections as well as optional indexes are created and available.

-Without diving further into complex lingo here's a simple example of a call to bootstrap ensuring 4 collections called 'users', 'locations', 'events', 'companies' are created as well as their accompanying indexes.
+Without diving further into complex lingo here's a simple example of a call to bootstrap ensuring 4 collections `users`, `locations`, `events` and `companies` as well as their accompanying indexes are created.
 ```typescript
 import MyMongo from './Mongo';